Immigration Requirements

 - Must include the name of applicant.

-- Must include the amount of money available for each year of study.
+- Must include the amount of money that will be sponsored.

 - The duration of funding (start and end dates).